geolffrey/FlightDataAccessor/doc/source/Overview.rst

 .. code-block:: python

    >>> import numpy as np
-   >>> from flightdataaccessor.parameter import MappedArray
+   >>> from flightdataaccessor.datatypes.parameter import MappedArray
    >>> a = MappedArray([1, 2, 3, 4], values_mapping={1: 'Not Installed', 2: 'ILS Mode Fail',
    3: 'Not Selected', 4: 'ILS Selected'})
    >>> a